dvdmc/choral-mr/README.md

 - `docker_gs/choral_ws` workspace including different packages used in the ground station.
 Specifically:
   - `sensors_tools` our package used for inference on images.
 It is a general module, and the `Trident` configuration was used.
   - `Bloomxai` our 3D semantic voxel-based map software.
-  - `het_vrp` the planning and coordination package implementing our heterogeneous VRP formulation, the cost computation, and PRM construction.
+  - `mr_het_coord` the planning and coordination package implementing our heterogeneous VRP formulation, the cost computation, and PRM construction.

 ## Installation